d3/d3-plugins/cie/README.md

 d3.select("body").style("background", d3.cie.lab(46.23, -51.70, 49.90));
 ```

+The Lab and LCH color classes support custom [brighter](/mbostock/d3/wiki/Colors#wiki-rgb_brighter) and [darker](/mbostock/d3/wiki/Colors#wiki-rgb_brighter) implementations that only modify the L (*lightness*) channel.
+This tends to produce better results than the RGB or HSL equivalents.

 The d3.cie plugin also lets you interpolates in Lab or LCH space.
 For example:

 ```js